qr7hur/nkt-signal-webtorrent/README.md

 - when available, peers advertise themselves through app.js websocket
 - peers also announce themselves on various webtorrent trackers
 - app.js should be as lightweight as possible (no express, pg ...)
-- [TODO] manual connection /connect [peerAddr-as-listed-on-trackers]
+- [TODO] manual connection /connect [peerAddr-as-listed-on-trackers] (calling window.nkt.startWebRTCClient)
 - each peer has a swarm of known users, there is 1 swarm per user
 - some peers in the swarm are reachable webrtc peers (joinable on websocket server unreachable)
 - messages are sent through webrtc and websocket and deduplicated